MegDeri/FurnitureShop_group_project/README.md

 DO UZUPEŁNIENIA

-## Inicjacja projektu
+## Init project

-Po sklonowaniu projektu, zainstaluj wymagane paczki komendą `npm install`.
+ After clone project use commend `npm install` to install all dependencies.

 Teraz możesz zacząć pracę, korzystając z przygotowanych zadania `npm run watch`.

-Wszystkie potrzebne do pracy pliki źródłowe znajdują się w folderze `src/`.
+All necessary files to start working on the project you find in  `src/`.

 ## NPM Scripts

-Dostępne są 3 główne skrypty przyspieszające pracę:
+3 main scripts are available to speed up your work:

-- `build`: na bazie plików z folderu `src` buduje project w folderze `dist`
+- `build`: it's based on files found in folder: `src` it builds project in folder: `dist`
-- `watch`: odpala `browser-sync`, obserwuje zmiany w folderze `src` i przebudowuje projekt
+- `watch`: runs `browser-sync`, and watches changing in: `src` and rebuild project.
-- `code-quality`: skrypt dokonuje automatycznego formatowania plików w folderze `src/` zgodnie z przyjętą konwencją formatowania kodu i sprawdza błędy w JS.
+- `code-quality`: automatically formats files in: `src/` according to the accepted code formatting convention and check errors in JS.

 ## Git Hooks